fruitsamples/SpeedometerView/ReadMe.txt

 =======================================================================================================
 BUILD REQUIREMENTS

-Xcode 3.2, Mac OS X 10.6 or later
+Xcode 4.3, Mac OS X 10.7.x or later

 =======================================================================================================
 RUNTIME REQUIREMENTS

-Mac OS X 10.6 or later
+Mac OS X 10.6.x or later

 =======================================================================================================
 CHANGES FROM PREVIOUS VERSIONS

+Version 1.3
+- Upgraded to Xcode 4.3 and Mac OS X 10.7, fixed some compiler warnings.
 Version 1.2
 - Updated classes to use properties.
 - Project updated for Xcode 4.